Marius-hubb/Network-Security-Auditing/README.md

 nalookup is a command-line tool used to query DNS servers to obtain domain name or IP address information.
 - **`nslookup`** to enter nslookup interactive mode.
 - **`set type=a`** to configure nslookup to query for the IP address of a given domain.
-- Type the target domain www.certifiedhacker.com .
-This resolves the IP address and displays the result, as shown in the screenshot below.
+- Type the target domain **`www.certifiedhacker.com`** to obtain the IP address, as shown in the screenshot below:

 <p align="center"> <img src="https://i.imgur.com/J9Ntu90.png" height="50%" width="80%" alt="Disk Sanitization Steps"/>
 <br />